 - 1 jalapeño pepper (cooked, canned), sliced (Note concerning the tomatoes and jalapeño pepper: my mother will substitute these on occasion with a cup of Pace brand salsa - works fine)

 - 1/2 cup of fresh cilantro leaves

-1 Start with the pinto beans.
-(If using canned beans, rinse them and skip to step 2.)
-Put the beans into a large pot and cover with at least 3 inches of water (about 3 quarts of water).
-Bring to a boil and lower the heat to a simmer.
-Simmer, covered, for about 2 1/2 hours or until the beans are tender.
+Stove Top Method - Put beans into a pot and cover with at least 3 inches of water—about 3 quarts for 2 1/2 cups of dry beans.
+Bring to a boil and then lower heat to simmer, covered, for about 2 1/2 hours.

 The cooking time will vary depending on the batch of beans you have.
 The beans are done when they are soft and the skin is just beginning to break open.